Hugh Cregg

-Hugh Anthony Cregg (November 5, 1888 – May 8, 1960) was an American lawyer and politician who served as District Attorney of Essex County, Massachusetts from 1931 to 1959.
+Hugh Anthony Cregg (November 5, 1888 – May 8, 1960) was an American lawyer and politician who served as District Attorney of Essex County, Massachusetts, from 1931 to 1959.

 Early life

-Cregg was born on November 5, 1888 in Lawrence, Massachusetts to Edward and Rose (MacAlister) Cregg.
+Cregg was born on November 5, 1888, in Lawrence, Massachusetts, to Edward and Rose (MacAlister) Cregg.
 He attended Lawrence public schools, Phillips Exeter Academy, the University of Vermont, and Boston University Law School.
+He played fullback for the Phillips Exeter and University of Vermont football teams.
 He was admitted to the bar in 1912 and began practicing in Methuen, Massachusetts.

 Political career

 Early service

 Cregg served on the Methuen Board of Selectmen from 1923 to 1926 and represented the 5th Essex District in the Massachusetts Senate from 1925 to 1929.
 In 1928, he chaired a special legislative investigative committee that looked into allegations made by William M. Forgrave that legislators held a "wild party" at the state house and that members of the Massachusetts Department of Public Safety improperly diverted confiscated liquor.
 The committee found that there was no evidence to support the charges.